NoriginMedia/Norigin-Spatial-Navigation/README.md

 # Related Blogs
 1. Use & benefits of using the Norigin Spatial Navigation library on Smart TVs [here](https://medium.com/p/77ed944d7be7).
-2. Natively supported key-navigation for AndroidTV with React Native, see our blog for [Android Focus Navigation](https://noriginmedia.com/2021/03/10/focus-navigation-in-androidtv-with-react-native).

 # Changelog
 A list of changes for all the versions for the Norigin Spatial Navigation: